Jorricks/Whac-a-mole-kubernetes/README.md

     docker build -t molepodprod .

 Once the docker images are build, we can already start out application. \
-This can either be done by pip installing our game, our by simply running game/src/molegame/main.py. \
+This can either be done by pip installing our game, or by simply running game/src/molegame/main.py. \
 In the case you kept the default ports, the interface of whac-a-mole is accessible at http://localhost:80. \